libktx/ktx/tiled/README.md

 Luckily for us with Kotlin we can write extension functions and properties to make our life a little bit easier and most notably make our code more readable.

+From a code point of view it makes it easier to read as most of the time we can skip the wrapper class and directly access things like e.g. we can directly get the `layer` from a `TiledMap` without mentioning the `layers` collection wrapper.

+Also, due to Kotlin's `reified` possibility we can retrieve properties without passing the `Class` parameter and therefore also have this information during runtime.

 ### Guide

 #### Miscellaneous utilities